Mark Carney: International organization memberships

+Carney was chairman of the Bank for International Settlements' Committee on the Global Financial System from July 2010 until January 2012.

+Carney was a member of the Group of Thirty, an international body of leading financiers and academics, and of the Foundation Board of the World Economic Forum.
+Carney attended the annual meetings of the Bilderberg Group in 2011, 2012 and 2019.

-On November 4, 2011, Carney was named Chairman of the Basel-based Financial Stability Board.
+On November 4, 2011, Carney was named chairman of the Basel-based Financial Stability Board, which coordinates international financial regulatory authorities.
 In a statement, Carney credited his appointment to "the strong reputation of Canada's financial system and the leading role that Canada has played in helping to develop many of the most important international reforms".

 The three-year term was a part-time commitment, allowing Carney to complete his term at the Bank of Canada.
-While there had been no indication of his priorities as chairman, on the day of his appointment the Board published a list of 29 banks that were considered sufficiently large as to pose a risk to the global economy should they fail.
+While there had been no indication of his priorities as chairman, on the day of his appointment the Board published a list of 29 banks that were considered large enough to pose a risk to the global economy should they fail.
 At his first press conference as Chairman of the FSB in January 2012, Carney laid out his key priorities for the board.

-Carney served as Chairman of the Bank for International Settlements' Committee on the Global Financial System from July 2010 until January 2012.

-Carney is a member of the Group of Thirty, an international body of leading financiers and academics, and of the Foundation Board of the World Economic Forum.
-Carney attended the annual meetings of the Bilderberg Group in 2011, 2012 and 2019.
+In November 2014, Carney was reappointed to a second term as chairman.
+This second term ended in 2018, while he was in his next post at the Bank of England.

-Governor of the Bank of England
+Governor of the Bank of England (2013–2020)

 On November 26, 2012, Chancellor of the Exchequer George Osborne announced the appointment of Carney as Governor of the Bank of England.
 He succeeded Sir Mervyn King on July 1, 2013.
-He was the first non-Briton to be appointed to the role since the Bank of England was established in 1694.
+He was the first Commonwealth citizen from outside Britain to be appointed to the role since the Bank of England was established in 1694.
 The Bank of England was given additional powers from 2013, such as the ability to set bank capital requirements.
+Although the usual term for governor is eight years, Carney indicated that he only intended to serve for five years and stand down in 2018.

-Prior to taking up the post, Carney had already indicated disagreement with the Bank of England's Executive Director of Financial Stability Andy Haldane, specifically on leverage ratios and on bank break-ups.
+Before taking up the post, Carney had already indicated disagreement with the Bank of England's Executive Director of Financial Stability Andy Haldane, specifically on leverage ratios and bank break-ups.
 He has been quoted as saying that Haldane does not have a "proper understanding of the facts" on bank regulation.
-He was thought to have been offered a total pay package of about £624,000 ($844,000 USD) per year, approximately £100,000 ($135,000 USD) more per year than his predecessor.
+He was thought to have been offered a total pay package of about £624,000 per year, approximately £100,000 more per year than his predecessor.